Student Essay Contest

 First of all, thank you for considering being interviewed for the AWM/MfA Essay Contest!
 Here’s what you can expect as an interviewee:

 The essay must be the student’s own work—you shouldn’t be involved in the writing at all!
-We also encourage the students to show their essays to the women they interview upon request before submission, so if you would like to read the resulting essay, please feel free to ask them for a copy.
+We also encourage the students to show their essays to their interviewees upon request before submission, so if you would like to read the resulting essay, please feel free to ask them for a copy.
 However, please keep any corrections you make at the level of fixing basic factual errors (such as “I went to Miami University, not the University of Miami”) or asking the student to remove material that you’d be uncomfortable having published.
 We want to read the student’s writing, not yours.

 We’ll e-mail you within a day or so after the contest deadline (February 1) to let you know we’ve received an essay about you.
 Judging will begin a few days after that, and we expect to finish the judging by the middle of March.
 At that point, if the essay about you wins a prize, we’ll contact you so you can read the essay and check it for accuracy before it’s published on the AWM website (and, in the case of the Grand Prize winner, in the AWM Newsletter as well).
 The winning essays will be posted on the AWM website in April.